-The Redundancy Analysis (RDA) of invertebrate communities constrained to precipitation captures 15.4% of the overall variation in the horizontal axis (RDA1) and 16.5% in the vertical axis (PC1) (Fig. 4).
-Like fish, invertebrate communities are stratified in ordination space horizontally concordantly with annual precipitation; the fitted precipitation and conductivity vectors have significant correlations within the ordination and are closely aligned with RDA1 (Table 9).
-Eight statistically significant, fitted species vectors indicate that species compositions shift along the precipitation gradient.
-The most arid sites are strongly correlated with a non-native burrowing gastropod (Melanoides tuberculata).
-Mesic invertebrate communities are strongly correlated with an air-breathing gastropod (Physa) and a semi-aquatic Coleopteran (Hydraena).
-Mesic and humid sites separate along the vertical axis of the RDA plot and both appear to weakly correlate with the species vectors of several Ephemeroptera (Caenis and Plauditus).
-Humid sites correlate with a mixture of fully aquatic taxa including Crustacea (Palaemonetes), Amphipoda (Hyalella), and Trichoptera (Cheumatopsyche).
+Communities along the precipitation gradient stratify in ordination space along opposite/parallel axes of precipitation and conductivity.
+Arid communities are strongly correlated with gastropods including a non-native burrowing snail (Melanoides tuberculata).
+Mesic invertebrate communities are strongly correlated with crawling beetles (Hydraena) and swimming beetles (Peltodytes).
+The most humid communties correlate with several Ephemeroptera (Caenis and Plauditus), Crustacea (Palaemonetes), Amphipoda (Hyalella), and Trichoptera (Cheumatopsyche).

 Discussion

-Using the Texas Coastal Prairie (TCP) as a model system, our goal was to quantify patterns in the diversity and composition of stream communities along an extreme precipitation gradient to better understand how streams might respond to future changes in mean annual rainfall.
+Our goal was to quantify patterns in the diversity and composition of stream communities along an extreme precipitation gradient to better understand how streams might respond to future changes in mean annual rainfall.
 We identified compositional shifts in both fish and invertebrate communities along the precipitation gradient.
 We also observed a positive relationship between fish diversity and mean annual rainfall, matching expectations, whereas invertebrate diversity did not exhibit the expected relationships with rainfall.
 Changes in water solute concentrations and flow regime appear to be additional important drivers of community responses.
-Below, we discuss these results, place them in the context of other literature, and make suggestions for future work.